uc-cdis/vadc-data-commons/README.md

-This is the NextJS Application for VPODC
+This is the base REPOSITORY for Gen3.2 data commons.

 ## Getting Started